kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 }
 </script>

-This page lists the main players in the violent three-year attack on my physical, emotional, sexual, and psychological wellbeing.
+The pages in this section list the main players in the violent three-year attack on my physical, emotional, sexual, and psychological wellbeing.

 It includes teachers and staff from the conservatory of Dénia, and others.